Denosumab

 Can other medicines be taken with denosumab?

 It is safe to take most other medicines when you are taking denosumab.
-However, it should not be taken with other anti-resorptive osteoporosis medicines (see Precautions).
+However, it should not be taken with some other osteoporosis medicines (see Precautions on page 3).

-Your specialist/GP may recommend that you take calcium and vitamin D as additional treatment for osteoporosis.
-Do not stop taking these medicines unless advised to by your specialist/GP.
+Your rheumatologist/GP may recommend that you take calcium and vitamin D as additional treatment for osteoporosis.
+Do not stop taking these medicines unless advised to by your rheumatologist/GP.

 How long is the treatment continued?